 Which has been the class you most enjoyed?
 And the one in which you learnt the most?

 All of the classes I have taken so far were great, but my favorite has been Speechwriting and Diplomacy.
 Dan Benaim is an outstanding professional and he is just fantastic at ‘contaging’ the class with his great passion.
 Obviously, this is also the class I learnt the most from.
 Being able to write a good speech means being able to convince, but also to organize your thoughts logically.
 It is a useful class for every student, whether you are interested in politics or not.
 If you do love politics, Selling War (and Peace) in America with Daniel Kurtz-Phelan and Reid Cherlin is also simply a must-do.

 What advice would you give to future students of the program?

-I would suggest you start looking at the classes’ programs as soon as possible.
-Don’t be afraid to go and talk to the professors; they will explain to you how their classes work.
-Furthermore, I would look for an internship right at the beginning of the program.
+I would look for an internship right at the beginning of the program.
 Our master’s is great because it can bring you to many different fields, but by the end of the day you will need to choose one precise career.
 I think that having more than one internship is a good idea to find out what you really love.
 Just be careful not to overcommit!
 Once you are about to graduate, start applying for jobs in March/early April, not later than that!

 What is your favorite place on campus?
 What do you like best about student life at NYU?